A surprising burst of US hiring in January: 517,000 jobs

 “This is a labor market on heat,’’ said Seema Shah, chief global strategist at Principal Asset Management.
 It would be difficult, she suggested, “to see the Fed stop raising rates and entertain ideas of rate cuts when there is such explosive economic news coming in.”

-January’s job growth far exceeded December’s 260,000 total and extended a streak of substantial gains.
-In part out of concern that those job gains would keep inflation high, the Fed has raised its key rate eight times since March to try to contain inflation, which hit a 40-year high last year but has slowed since then.
+The Fed has raised its key rate eight times since March to try to slow the job market and contain inflation, which hit a 40-year high last year but has slowed since then.

-For all of 2022, the economy had added a sizzling average of roughly 375,000 jobs a month.
-That was a pace vigorous enough to have contributed to the painful inflation Americans have endured, the worst such bout in 40 years.
+For all of 2022, the economy added a sizzling average of roughly 375,000 jobs a month.
+That was a pace vigorous enough to have contributed to some of the painful inflation Americans have endured.
 A tight job market tends to put upward pressure on wages, which, in turn, feed into inflation.

 But year-over-year measures of consumer inflation have steadily eased since peaking at 9.1% in June.
-Still, at 6.5% in December, inflation remains far above the Fed’s 2% target, which is why the central bank’s policymakers have reiterated their intent to keep raising borrowing rates for at least a few more months.
+At 6.5% in December, though, inflation remains far above the Fed’s 2% target, which is why the central bank’s policymakers have reiterated their intent to keep raising borrowing rates for at least a few more months.

+Giacomo Santangelo, an economist at the jobs website Monster, said he doubted the Fed would take much comfort from the decelerating wage gains — or relent in its rate-hiking campaign.

+“As long as unemployment continues to go down,” Santangelo said, “as long as the economy continues to be strong, the Fed’s going to keep fighting inflation.’’

 The Fed is aiming to achieve a “soft landing” — a pullback in the economy that is just enough to tame high inflation without triggering a recession.
 The policymakers hope that employers can slow wage increases and inflationary pressures by reducing job openings but not necessarily by laying off many employees.